nucypher/nucypher/README.md

 anyone she wants by creating a policy and uploading it to the NuCypher network.

-02. Anyone can encrypt data using Alice's policy public key.
+02. Using her policy's public key, any entity can encrypt data on Alice's behalf.
+This entity could be an IoT device in her car, a collaborator assigned the task of writing data to her policy, or even a third-party creating data that belongs to her – for example, a lab analyzing medical tests.
 The resulting encrypted data can be uploaded to IPFS, Swarm, S3, or any other storage layer.

-03. Ursula, a miner, receives the access policy and stands ready to re-encrypt data in exchange for payment in fees and block rewards.
+03. A group of Ursulas, which are nodes of the NuCypher network, receive the access policy and stand ready to re-encrypt data in exchange for payment in fees and block rewards.
 Thanks to the use of proxy re-encryption,
-Ursula and the storage layer never have access to Alice's plaintext data nor her private key.
+Ursulas and the storage layer never have access to Alice's plaintext data.

 04. Bob, a data recipient, sends an access request to the NuCypher network.
 If Bob was granted an access policy by Alice,